hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 is changed to call `reconcileGroup` instead of `computeGroup`.
 The new `reconcileGroup` function is appended to the end of the file.
-The `taskGroupReconciler` and `allocSlot` types are defined in new code files. **This limits the impact on merge conflicts, and eases backporting, if desired.**
+The `taskGroupReconciler` and `allocSlot` types are defined in new code files. **This limits the impact on merge conflicts, and facilitates backport, if required.**

 The `reconcileGroup` function is responsible for instantiating a new `taskGroupReconciler` instance.
 It passes the all required state as well as the `allocRunner.results` instance